kingandrenz/printf/README.md

-A Collaboration project that requires us to replicate the printf function in c.
+A Collaboration project that requires us to replicate the printf function in c